 We are responsible for:

-- the administration of the Commonwealth Fraud Control Guidelines
+- the administration of the Commonwealth Fraud Control Framework consisting of:

 - promoting the use of risk management techniques within Australian Government departments and agencies

 - promoting best practice in fraud control, including the development of fraud standards and guidelines

 - providing advice on fraud control to the Australian Government.

 This department has no investigatory role and does not investigate fraud, except for certain instances of fraud against the department.

 The Australian Federal Police has primary law enforcement responsibility for investigating serious or complex fraud against the Commonwealth (Commonwealth crimes).